DOsgoodCU/whatsthepointgameinteractive/readme.md

 '''
 ### Kobo Form Slide

 Displays a KoboToolbox form.
 It automatically prefills the user's email (if captured previously) and handles the redirect upon submission.

+Some kobo notes (deeper documentation needed).
+- best way to generate a kobo form is to copy and the xlsx files in the koboforms folder
+  - then go to kobo -> forms, click on new, click on upload xlsx form and drag your form there.
+  - Sector is "Education", country is "United States"
+  - **Make sure "Allow submissions to this form without a username and password " is switched ON**
+  - click "DEPLOY"
+  - click on the "open" button near the bottom.
+Then you can look at the URL. https://ee.kobotoolbox.org/x/YourID.
+That gives you the id for data-kobo-id="YourID"

 Example file in this repo: game_time.md